 COVID-19 FAQs Selling - Selling Loans In Forbearance

-In response to the COVID-19 national emergency, Fannie Mae and Freddie Mac have provided temporary guidance to lenders on several policy areas that support selling mortgage originations.
+In response to the COVID-19 national emergency, Fannie Mae and Freddie Mac have provided temporary guidance to lenders on several policy areas to support mortgage originations.
 These FAQs provide additional information on the temporary policies.
 We will be adding more FAQs, therefore we encourage you to check in frequently for updates - refer to the "NEW" or "UPDATED" notations after the question.

-Does Fannie Mae purchase loans in forbearance?
+Does Fannie Mae purchase loans that are in forbearance?

 - What are the scenarios under which a lender should self-report a loan in forbearance?